2025 applications are open!

 Our burgee we fly in honor of our fallen heroes and to pay tribute to our Gold Star Families.
 The Gold Star represents service members who gave their last full measure of service for our country and for the liberties and freedoms we so richly enjoy.

-Gold Star Sailing began in 2012.
-The vision was to create a week-long summer camp just for high school age Gold Star teenagers with a focus on team building, character development, leadership, and healing through a hands-on sailing adventure.
-At GSS campers meet other Gold Star teenagers and share adventures together.
+Gold Star Sailing began in 2014.
+The vision was to create a week-long summer camp just for high school age Gold Star children with a focus on team building, character development, leadership, and healing through a hands-on sailing adventure.
+The campers meet other Gold Star kids and share adventures together.
 During camp, strong bonds are made, friendships forged, and healing happens naturally.

 Vice Admiral P. Gardner Howe III retired from the U.S. Navy in 2019 after a 35-year career in the Naval Special Warfare and joint Special Operations communities.
 A passionate sailor, he is now focused on bringing the educational, personal and leader development opportunities found in sailing and sail training to people of all ages.
+Gardner is a member of the New York Yacht Club.
 He and his wife Erin reside in Newport, Rhode Island.

 Patricia A. O'Donnell is a life-long competitive sailor, starting as a child in Larchmont, NY.
 She has raced dinghies, one-design keelboats and racer/cruisers in team, "around the buoy" and long-distance races nationally and internationally.
 While she still competes when she can, she's now more active in regatta management, including race committee, primarily in her home waters around Newport.
 She is a World Sailing International Judge.
 She was a US SAILING certified National Umpire for many years.